Klaviyo Integrations: Sync Your Marketing Data to Any Destination in Real Time

 Klaviyo generates valuable marketing data that helps ecommerce businesses understand customer behavior, optimize campaigns, and drive growth.
 But its full value comes when that data is connected with the rest of your business systems.
 By integrating Klaviyo with destinations like BigQuery, Snowflake, or Databricks, you can combine engagement metrics with sales data, build unified customer profiles, and support advanced analytics and personalization.

-Estuary Flow’s native Klaviyo connector makes this integration straightforward.
-It captures 15+ data resources in real time, provides fast and reliable backfills, and ensures delayed events are not missed.
-With support for schema evolution, many destinations, and enterprise-grade deployment options, Flow allows businesses to move Klaviyo data at scale while maintaining accuracy.
+Estuary’s native Klaviyo connector makes this integration straightforward.
+IIt captures more than a dozen data resources in real time, provides fast and reliable backfills, and ensures delayed events are not missed.
+With support for schema evolution, many destinations, and enterprise-grade deployment options, Estuary allows businesses to move Klaviyo data at scale while maintaining accuracy.

 Getting started is simple: configure Klaviyo as a source, choose your destination, and publish the pipeline.
 From there, your data continues to flow automatically, powering analytics and applications with fresh insights.